patelamalk/RL/Navigation/README.md

 # Navigation

-### DQN implementation for training an agent to navigate and collect yellow bananas while avoiding blue bananas in a square world.
+### Dueling DQN implementation for training an agent to navigate and collect yellow bananas while avoiding blue bananas in a square world.

 ### Environment Description:
 **__A reward of +1__** : collecting a "yellow" banana